All motifs

 Sirens

-The siren as a figure of dual warning - simultaneously the literal alarm of pursuit (police sirens) and the mythological creature whose song lures men to destruction.
+Sirens work in Taylor Swift's songwriting as a figure of dual warning: at once the literal alarm of pursuit (police sirens) and the mythological creature whose song lures men to destruction.
 In Taylor's writing the siren image activates both the danger register (something is wrong, flee) and the monstrous femininity register (the woman as beautiful, irresistible, and deadly).

 Appears in 2 songs